ok567/Evaluating-Smart-Contract-Security-Tools/README.md

 ## MSc Disseration Paper
-This repository includes a dissertation entitled "Testing the Accuracy of AI Tools that Specialize in Providing Security for Smart Contracts written in Solidity and Deployed on Ethereum-Based Blockchains."
-It goes into great detail about the various AI tools available for the security of smart contracts and also reviews their effectiveness in finding vulnerabilities within the smart contracts.
+The repository also includes a dissertation entitled "Testing the Accuracy of AI Tools that Specialize in Providing Security for Smart Contracts written in Solidity and Deployed on Ethereum-Based Blockchains."
+It goes into great detail about various traditional and AI-powered tools available for the security of smart contracts, reviews their effectiveness in finding vulnerabilities within the smart contracts, and provides a comparison between the well-established traditional tools and AI-powered tools to find any potential future improvements for these up and coming tools.

 ## Acknowledgments